unisave-cloud/docs/serialization.md

 > **Credit:** Unisave uses [LightJson](https://github.com/MarcosLopezC/LightJson), which is a wonderful lightweight library for working with JSON in C#

-When saving a field, Unisave looks at the type of the field and it will use this type for serialization regardless of type of the actual value.
+When saving a field, Unisave looks at the type of the field and it will use this type for serialization ~~regardless of type of the actual value~~.

 <a name="what-doesnt-work"></a>